 Nature inside and outside

 Our nature is not only outside our skin, but also inside.
-The outside and inside nature are interlinked and affect each other with the changes that happens as time goes by, year after year, which is what makes our body grow and age.
+The outside and inside nature are interlinked and influence each other with the changes that happens as time goes by, year after year, which is what makes our body grow and age.
 The outside nature changes every day from morning to evening and every year through the seasons.
-According to the changes in the nature outside our inside nature also changes from hour to hour, season to season, and year after year.
+According to the changes in the nature outside our inside nature - our body and mind - also changes from hour to hour, season to season, and year after year.
+That's why ayurveda suggests us to take care of our Mother Nature, which has the ultimate power to create and maintain our inner nature, and to protect and heal our body-mind systems from the diseases with its natural medicines, the healthy choices of food, and the natural therapy - the lifestyle tuned with the rhythm of the nature.

 Prakruti (Birth dominant elements)